hardianlawi/hardianlawi/README.md

 ### Hi there 👋

-- 👨🏻‍💻 I’m currently building a platform where users could discourse productively and in trustworthy manner.
-(Full-time)
+- 👨🏻‍💻 I’m currently working full-time in a startup building a platform where users could discourse productively and in trustworthy manner.
-- 👯 I’m looking to collaborate on any "high impact" projects such as open-source ML tools, kaggle, trading and so forth.
+- 👯 I’m looking to collaborate on any "high impact" projects such as open-source ML tools, kaggle, etc.
 - 📚 I'm interested in applied ML, ML ops/system, trading and investing.

 ## Stats Right Now!